-Whether you're scoring a film, writing a song, or studying the music you love, Orphere makes harmony intuitive and accessible for all.
+Whether you're scoring a film, writing a song, or studying the music you love, Orphere makes harmony intuitive and accessible for musicians.

 Built by musicians and engineers with a track record in music technology.